Hidden children during the Holocaust: Methods of hiding

-In each of these cases, there had to be at least one non-Jewish, probably Catholic, helper on the outside, who risked their own life to help.
+In each of these cases, there had to be at least one non-Jewish helper on the outside, who risked his or her own life to help.
 Remembrance and records about such a person would often lead Yad Vashem, the Holocaust Remembrance Museum in Israel, to designate and honor them as "Righteous among the Nations" (this is often mis-stated as "Righteous Gentile").

 Trauma

 Hidden children during the Holocaust faced significant trauma during and after World War II.

-Most importantly, except when the Hidden child during the Holocaust was in hiding with at least one parent, the hidden child had "lost" his parents and his parental support during the war.
-Instead he went into the care, good or bad, of strangers.
+Most importantly, except when the child was in hiding with at least one parent, the child had effectively lost all parental support during the war, but would be in the care of strangers.

-Younger Hidden children during the Holocaust were often too young to remember their parents.
-None-the-less, they did suffer the extreme trauma of separation from their parents and being placed with previously unknown "foster-parents."
+Younger children were often too young to remember their parents.
+Nonetheless, they did suffer the extreme trauma of separation from their parents and being placed with previously unknown "foster-parents."
 While they did not remember this trauma consciously, it remained in their subconscious and in most cases had an impact on their future life behavior.

-Older Hidden children during the Holocaust knew that if they were discovered by the Nazis their fate was definitely dire, and included possible death.
+Older children knew that if they were discovered by the Nazis their fate was definitely dire and included possible death.
 This caused extreme stress and trauma at that time, and that trauma continued after the Holocaust and perhaps even into adulthood.

+Post war era

-After the war, as with nearly all child survivors of the Holocaust, the Hidden child nearly certainly never regained his parents, who nearly certainly had been murdered by the Nazis.
-Usually after some difficult delay, generally he would be truly adopted by a caring new family - but the trauma just mentioned would remain with him.
+After the war, as with nearly all child survivors of the Holocaust, most hidden children were never reunited with their parents, who nearly certainly had been murdered by the Nazis.
+Usually after some difficult delay, they would be truly adopted by a caring new family - but the trauma would often remain.

+The Catholic Church had baptized many Jewish children during the war to hide them as Catholics, but after the war often refused to reunite the children with their Jewish relatives.

+In the Netherlands, the Dutch government set up a commission after World War II to decide the care of orphaned children, whom they deemed foster children.
+The government treated the issue as a Dutch matter and not a Jewish matter, causing Dutch Jews wishing to reconstitute the Jewish community to see the Dutch government as an adversary.
+One scholar contends that the controversy was a continuation of the Holocaust into the postwar period.

-A notable source-book on Hidden children during the Holocaust is a book of excerpts of writings by themselves "Out of Chaos: Hidden Children Remember the Holocaust".
+A notable source on hidden children is a book of excerpts of writings by themselves "Out of Chaos: Hidden Children Remember the Holocaust".

 Recognition and restitution by German government

-In 2014, the German government, through the Claims Conference, officially arranged to make an extra restitution payment of 2,500 Euros to each such Hidden child during the Holocaust, in addition to any other restitution for Holocaust experiences to which they were entitled.
+In 2014, the German government, through the Claims Conference, officially arranged to make an extra restitution payment of 2,500 euros to each former hidden child, in addition to any other restitution for Holocaust experiences to which they were entitled.
 This was in recognition that any physical or emotional trauma suffered by a child would be greater than that suffered by an adult in similar circumstances, because the child would not yet have developed fully mature coping skills.
-Due to budgetary constraints, the amount of the payment (about $3,300 at the time) is only a small token, but with high symbolic value.
+Due to budgetary constraints, the amount of the payment (about $3,300 at the time) was only a token sum, but nevertheless brought high symbolic value.